devanbenz/static-site-gen/themes/boring/content/blog/intro.md

 # Who am I?

 Hey, Hi, Hello.
 And.
 Most of all, greetings.
 I'm Devan Benz.
 A person on earth who happens to be a software engineer.
-I have spent most of my life trying to find my place and the wonderful world of technology has really been pretty comfy so I decided to stick with it.
+I have spent most of my life trying to find my place and the wonderful world of technology has really been pretty comfy, so I decided to stick with it.

 # Why am I?

 The path one takes is often treacherous and overwhelming.
-I am writing this blog to inspire myself and others.
+I am writing this blog to push myself, improve my writing skills, and just leave a trace of myself somewhere on the web.
 Kind of a journal to have a place for spilling out my thoughts, goals, and technical musings.
 It's overwhelming putting yourself out there but this is a step in the right direction. *Please* do not take anything and everything I say as matter of fact.